 The best way to get a quick top up of your battery’s charge for those long journeys is with DC chargers5 – a typical 50kW charger can deliver up to 168 miles of range per hour3.
 As the public charging infrastructure improves, Jaguar I-PACE is equipped to accept up to a 100kW DC charge rate for improved charge time.
 Alternatively public AC chargers are available which can have a range of outputs depending upon the service provider.
 You can also find convenient charging points at places you may want to stay for several hours – or even overnight – including local shopping centres, hotels and gyms.
 Simply pull up, plug in, then go enjoy yourself.

 Find charge points, their type and availability through the Zap-Map website.

 PUBLIC CHARGING CABLE

-Supplied with every Jaguar I-PACE the Public Charging Cable (known as a Mode 3 Charging Cable) connects to standard AC public charging points.
-This cable can also be used to connect to a home wallbox.
+The Public Charging Cable (known as a Mode 3 Charging Cable) is supplied with every Jaguar I-PACE and connects to standard AC public charging points.
+This cable can also be used to connect to a home wall box.
 Rapid DC public charging points feature a tethered cable so you do not need to supply your own.
 Ask your Jaguar Retailer for more information on your local and national public charging networks.